waltermeyer/socket-programming/README.md

 ### Language

 The assignment should be done using Python.
+If you want to use something else, come talk to me first.

 ### Running your program